-Set the given location to the Sentence.
+Set the given location to the Sentence. '''

-Parameters key - The location in the Conll file to set to the given sentence.
-This only accepts integer keys and accepts negative indexing.
+- key The location in the Conll file to set to the given sentence.
+This accepts integer or slice keys and accepts negative indexing. - item The item to insert.
+This can be an individual sentence, or another Conll object.